espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Actions/Bullying Press.md

 * * *

-If you hit, your opponent becomes [[Frightened|Frightened 1]].
-If your opponent is using Perception for initiative when this ability is used, they become [[Frightened|Frightened 2]] instead.
+If you hit, your opponent becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].
+If your opponent is using Perception for initiative when this ability is used, they become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 2]] instead.